Cloud Architecture Simulation Benchmark

 1

-OCI costs 44% less than AWS at peak ($0.25/hr vs $0.45/hr) — VM.Standard.E4.Flex + MySQL HeatWave deliver the lowest per-hour bill across all three traffic levels, making OCI the clear cost winner in this tier.
+OCI costs 47% less than AWS and 29% less than GCP/Azure at peak ($0.29/hr vs $0.55 and $0.41/hr) — VM.Standard.E4.Flex + MySQL HeatWave deliver the lowest per-hour cluster bill across all three traffic levels, making OCI the clear cost winner in this tier.

 2